Frequently Asked Questions

 Focal Lenses:

-The focal lenses have a focal heigh that determines how far off of the surface of the workpiece the scan head is required to be.
+The focal lenses have a focal height that determines the distance that the scan head is required to be positioned at, relative to the surface of the workpiece.

-Wheels in the smaller diameter ranges will be limited to working with smaller lens work areas.
+Wheels in the smaller diameter ranges will be limited to working with smaller lens work areas due to potential collision between the wheel, and the scan head.

-Both variables will be covered extensively in our video training series.
+Both variables will be covered extensively in our user manual and our planned video training series.

 What Is The Deepest Lip Depth That Can Be Engraved?

-Outer Lip depths up to 12" can be laser engraved with this process.
+Outer Lip depths up to 12" can be laser engraved in a single pass (with the correct lens) with this process.

 What Designs Can Be Laser Engraved?